Carpal Tunnel Syndrome Claims

 Turn to Our NYC Law Firm for Help

-At Katz, Leidman, Freund & Herman, the legal team has helped countless
+At Katz, Leidman, Freund & Herman, our workers comp lawyer in NY has

-individuals who suffer from this syndrome handle the claim for
+helped countless individuals who suffer from this syndrome handle the

 workers' compensation necessary.
 When one can no longer work due to pain, it is possible to